Lutheran Hillside Village

 Director of Nursing

-Robin Boyer is a 2004 graduate of Methodist Medical Center School of Nursing from Peoria.
-Robin is from Pekin, Illinois.
-Robin is currently studying for her Master’s degree in Nursing Administration and is a certified geriatric nurse.
-Her background includes the Open Heart Team at OSF St. Francis in Peoria, nursing education, and director of nursing at two other facilities before joining the LSS team.
-She joined the LHV team in July 2014 and is excited for this journey!
+Robin Boyer is a 2004 graduate of Methodist Medical Center School of Nursing and a certified geriatric nurse.
+She is currently studying for her Master’s degree in Nursing Administration.
+Previous roles include the Open Heart Team at OSF St. Francis in Peoria, a nursing instructor for the state of Illinois, and director of nursing at two other communities before joining Lutheran Senior Services at Lutheran Hillside Village in July 2014.

 Health Services Counselor